 Service Team Overview

 Service Team is a small group of high school students who spend the summer learning how to integrate their lives more fully into God's mission in the world.
-Through work projects, regular Bible study, leadership opportunities, intentional peer community, and deep mentoring relationships with our camp counselors, participants experience life as members of the Body of Christ.
-We offer a life changing summer so our students are filled with passion for knowing Jesus and joining the work of God’s Kingdom back home.
-Service Team is one of the foundational programs of HoneyRock and one of the premier camper leadership and discipleship opportunities.
-An application and interview process is required for all participants.
+Participants engage in service and leadership opportunities, small and large group worship and study, a close-knit peer community, and deep mentoring relationships with camp counselors.
+We hope Service Team campers experience God’s love and encounter Him through all of these experiences.
+Service Team is one of the foundational programs of HoneyRock and one of the premier camper discipleship opportunities.

 Service Team is one seven-week session that coincides with all the other camper sessions of the summer.
-There are twelve spots available per gender and participants live in cabin groups of six campers and two counselors.
+There are twelve spots available per gender and participants live in cabin groups of six campers and one to two counselors.